okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-new-user-activation/main/index.md

 First, the user starts a new account registration using your app.
 During the process, they submit the email authenticator for enrollment and your app displays an OTP page.
 See the following to learn more about this flow:

+**Learn more:**

 * To learn more about integrating self-service registration, see the <StackSnippet snippet="ssrguide" inline /> guide.
 * To learn about integrating the email enrollment, see <StackSnippet snippet="emailenrollmentotp" inline /> under the Okta email guide.

 #### 2. Send email

-After the user submits the email authenticator, Okta sends an email to the user based on the **Email Factor Verification Template**.
-See the following screenshot for an example.
+After the user submits the email authenticator for enrollment, Okta sends an email to the user based on the **Email Factor Verification Template**.
+See the following screenshot for an example of the email.

 <div class="common-image-format">